 - Add remaining 1 tablespoon olive oil to pot and heat over medium-high heat.
 Add bell peppers and rosemary, season with salt and pepper, and cook, stirring occasionally, until tender, 3-4 minutes.

-- Add sugar and vinegar and cook for 1 minute.
+- Add sugar and red wine vinegar and cook for 1 minute.
 Add tomato sauce and heavy cream.
 Bring to a boil, reduce heat and simmer until slightly thickened, about 5 minutes.

 - Add pasta mixture and cheddar and Gruyère mélange cheese to pot and stir to combine.
 Season with additional salt and pepper to taste.
 Transfer mixture to a greased 9"x13" baking dish, or a greased 9" square baking dish and a small oven-safe bowl.